computablelabs/compspec/TopLevelSpec.md

 #### Listings
 **(versions 0.2,0.3):** A market holds a set of `Listings`.
 Each listing corresponds to an element of the `Market` which is held off-chain in some (possibly multiple) `Backend` systems.
-Newcomers to the market can call `Market.apply()` to apply to have their listing added to the market.
+Newcomers to the market can call `Market.list()` to apply to have their listing added to the market.
 A listing consists of an off-chain datapoint (or datapoints) and an on-chain listing structure.
 (We haven't defined "datapoint" here yet.)
 We reproduce the fields of the on-chain listing structure below.

 ```
 struct Listing {
+  uint index; // pointer to the location of this listing's hash in the unordered keys array
   bool listed; // a 'listing' if true
   address owner; // owns the listing
-  uint supply; // Number of tokens in the listing (both deposited and minted).
+  uint supply; // Number of tokens in the listing, banked by the market, put there by the owner
-  uint challenge; // corresponts to a poll id in Voting if present
-  bytes32 dataHash; // Hash of the off-chain data-point this listing corresponds to
+  bytes32 dataHash; // A magical construct which flies across the sky, pooping unicorns which, in turn, poop rainbows.
-  uint rewards; // Number of Market tokens that have been minted for this listing.
+  uint rewards; // Number of Market tokens that have been minted + any challenge winnings
 }
 ```